Reggie Herring: Texas A&M

 On January 4, 2008, Herring was named the defensive coordinator at Texas A&M by head coach Mike Sherman.
 Herring took part in the Aggies' 2008 recruiting, and resigned after National Signing Day to return to the NFL and become the linebackers coach at the Dallas Cowboys.

 Dallas Cowboys

 Herring was hired by the Dallas Cowboys on February 8, 2008.
 He worked as the team's linebacker position coach under head coach Wade Phillips.
 With the help of his tutelage, the Cowboys led the NFL in quarterback sacks (59) during the 2008 season.
-As linebackers coach for Dallas from 2008–10, Herring helped outside linebacker DeMarcus Ware deliver the most productive three-season stretch of his career.
+As linebackers coach for Dallas from 2008 to 2010, Herring helped outside linebacker DeMarcus Ware deliver the most productive three-season stretch of his career.

 Houston Texans

 Herring joined new Houston Texans defensive coordinator Wade Phillips in January 2011.
-Herring coached in his second stint with the Texans from 2011-13.
-He was part of a staff that helped turn the league’s 30th-ranked defensive unit into a group that ranked fourth overall (308.8 ypg) during his three years with the club.
+Herring coached in his second stint with the Texans from 2011 to 2013.
+He was part of a staff that helped turn the league's 30th-ranked defensive unit into a group that ranked fourth overall (308.8 ypg) during his three years with the club.